ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 [[= include_file('code_samples/back_office/thumbnails/config/custom_services.yaml') =]]
 ```

-Priority `100` will allow this strategy to be used first on a clean installation or before any other strategy with lower priority.
+Priority `100` allows this strategy to be used first on a clean installation or before any other strategy with lower priority.

 At this point you can go to the back office and check the results.